banner

 In this parable, the fruitful plants represent those who have a relationship with God (believers).
 Jesus knows it is not always wise to remove the weeds (unbelievers), so he assigns the harvesters to weed them out at harvest time, i.e., the end of the age (verse 39).
 The end of the age is a probable reference to the tribulation period (see the book of Revelation).

 In the end, God will have the weeds removed and burned in a “fiery furnace.”
 [In this place], “there will be weeping and much gnashing of teeth” (Matthew 13:42, NIV).
 Revelation 20:11-15 describes this place of torment as a lake of fire that will burn forever.
-“Nothing impure will enter heaven.”
+“Nothing impure will enter heaven.
 Only those who are written in the Lambs Book of Life may enter” (Revelation 21:27, NIV).
-On a happy note, Jesus tells us that “The righteous ones will shine like the sun in the kingdom of heaven” (Matthew 13:43, NIV).
+On a cheerful note, Jesus tells us that “The righteous ones will shine like the sun in the kingdom of heaven” (Matthew 13:43, NIV).

 The Central Point of the Weeds Parable is that not all people will go to heaven—only those who have Jesus’ seed within them are true believers.
 Non-believers will be cast into the Lake of Fire, prepared for the devil and his angels.